Edible Mushrooms

 Fluted Back Helvella Saddle Mushroom

-The Fluted Black Helvella Saddle Mushroom, also called the black elfin saddle grows on all of the Pacific Northwest and is quite common.
+Edible-Mushrooms, Fluted Black Helvella Saddle Mushroom, Vancouver Island, BCThe Fluted Black Helvella Saddle Mushroom, also called the black elfin saddle, grows in all of the Pacific Northwest and is quite common.
 It grows in small groups on the open ground beneath conifer trees.
-The cap is gray to black, saddle-shaped, and usually convoluted with either a smooth or wrinkled surface depending on age.
+The cap is gray to black, saddle-shaped, and usually convoluted with either a smooth or wrinkled surface, depending on age.
 The flesh is quite brittle.
-The underside is gray to black with a gray stalk that can turn black with age, it is convoluted to fluted with elongated holes.
+The underside is gray to black with a gray stalk that can turn black with age; it is convoluted to fluted with elongated holes.
 Read More….

-Gem Studded Puffball, Vancouver Island, BCGem-studded puffball Edible Mushrooms grow in a wide variety of areas throughout Vancouver Island.
+Edible-Mushrooms, Gem Studded Puffball Mushroom, Vancouver Island, BCGem-studded puffball Edible Mushrooms grow in a wide variety of areas throughout Vancouver Island.
 The specimens pictured here were growing trailside at the edge of a conifer forest.
 Unlike the sort of giant puffballs, the gem-studded puffballs are much smaller, tending to be no larger than 3 to 5 cm.
 Read More….

 Glistening Coprinus

-Glistening Coprinus Mushroom, Vancouver Island, BCThe Glistening Coprinus is another common species of Edible Mushrooms that can be easily identified.
+Glistening Corprinus Mushroom, Vancouver Island, BCThe Glistening Coprinus is another common species of Edible Mushrooms that can be easily identified.
 It commonly grows in large groups and clusters on hardwood stumps, roots, and other organic materials.
-This Mushroom fruits on Vancouver Island in the fall.
-It is smaller than the Common Inkcap and is brighter coloured, with ochraceous to yellow-brown caps that usually are adorned with small glistening particles that after a heavy rain, can wash off.
+These mushrooms fruit on Vancouver Island in the fall.
+It is smaller than the Common Inkcap and is brighter coloured, with ochraceous to yellow-brown caps that are usually adorned with small glistening particles that, after a heavy rain, can wash off.
 Read More….

 Hedgehog Mushroom

-Hedgehog Mushroom, Vancouver Island, BCThe hedgehog mushroom which is also known as the sweet tooth and is closely related to other great tasting Edible Mushrooms, the chanterelle, even the aroma is quite similar.
+Hedgehog Mushroom, Vancouver Island, BCThe hedgehog mushroom, which is also known as the sweet tooth and is closely related to other great-tasting Edible Mushrooms, such as the chanterelle, even the aroma is quite similar.
 These can often be found in profusion beginning from mid-summer right through late fall.
-This mushroom does not have a problem with bugs or maggots so it is a great mushroom that can be harvested in the late summer months.
+This mushroom does not have a problem with bugs or maggots, so it is a great mushroom that can be harvested in the late summer months.
 Read More….

 Lobster Mushroom

-Lobster Mushroom, Vancouver Island, BCThe lobster mushroom isn’t actually a true mushroom, it is a type of fungus which colonizes other mushrooms.
-When the fungus is left undisturbed, it will completely cover its host with a bright reddish-to-orange sheath which looks like a cooked lobster.
+Edible-Mushrooms, Lobster Mushroom, Vancouver Island, BCThe lobster mushroom isn’t actually a true mushroom; it is a type of fungus which colonizes other mushrooms.
+When the fungus is left undisturbed, it will completely cover its host with a bright reddish-orange sheath, which looks like a cooked lobster.
 As a result, people refer collectively to the host and the fungus as the lobster mushroom.
 Lobster mushrooms are quite Edible Mushrooms, as a result of the unique combination of the host’s flavour and that of the colonizing fungus, and they are eaten in many parts of the world.
 Read More….

 Meadow Mushroom

-Meadow Mushroom, Vancouver Island, BCThe Meadow Mushroom are beautiful Edible Mushrooms that are closely related to the cultivated button mushrooms that are sold in North American grocery stores.
-In most areas, it is a fall mushroom and as its common name suggests, it comes up in meadows, fields, and grassy areas, usually after it rains.
+Meadow Mushroom, Vancouver Island, BCThe Meadow Mushroom is a beautiful Edible mushroom that is closely related to the cultivated button mushrooms that are sold in North American grocery stores.
+In most areas, it is a fall mushroom, and as its common name suggests, it comes up in meadows, fields, and grassy areas, usually after it rains.
 It is easily recognized by its choice of habitat, its pinkish gills, which become chocolate brown as the mushroom matures, its quickly collapsing white ring, and the fact that it does not discolour when bruised.
 Read More….

 Morel Mushroom